Mountain biking routes

 Espoo offers a variety of wonderful areas for mountain biking.

-For example, you can find a 4 km mountain biking trail in Espoo’s Central Park, including some technically challenging sections on varied terrain.
-The 1.3 km trail located next to the Oittaa ski tracks / fitness trail consists of an undulating singletrack trail, partly gravelled areas, some rocky sections and otherwise normal forest terrain.
+For example, you can find a 2,4 km mountain biking trail in Espoo’s Central Park, including some technically challenging sections on varied terrain.
+The 2,5 km trail located next to the Oittaa ski tracks / fitness trail consists of an undulating singletrack trail, partly gravelled areas, some rocky sections and otherwise normal forest terrain.
 Route 2000 is a mountain biking gem.
 The route is 110 kilometres long and runs through four municipalities in the capital region.
-Route 2000(external link, opens in a new window) (In Finnish)
+Route 2000(external link, opens in a new window) (In Finnish).
+During the spring in 2026, a approximately 12 kilometer long route, named the R2-route(external link, opens in a new window), has been added alongside the gravel route on the section between Oittaa and Pirttimäki.

 Pay attention to other people when cycling.
 Please also note that you cannot ride through private yards, make changes to the terrain or build structures for mountain biking.
 Use existing trails and routes.
 If you have ideas for developing mountain biking in Espoo, you can contact the city through the feedback system.